MAH-7/mari-gunting/docs/WEEK_4_COMPLETE.md

 - Smart validation
 - Excellent UX

-This represents a significant milestone in the Mari Gunting provider app, delivering a feature set that matches or exceeds industry standards for service provider applications.
+This represents a significant milestone in the Mari Gunting partner app, delivering a feature set that matches or exceeds industry standards for service partner applications.

 **Ready for Week 5!** 🚀